nuts-foundation/nuts-node/docs/pages/getting-started/5-authentication.rst

     }

 Where ``message`` is the result from the contract call discussed earlier.
-All fields are mandatory except ``roleName``.
 The ``identifier`` field must include a unique identifier for the user, for example an email address or employee number.
 The ``employer`` must contain the organization DID.
+All fields are mandatory except ``roleName``. ``roleName`` should contain the role the user has within the organization.
+This can be a functional role but also the role used for *role based access control* if such a role is human readable.

 The result will be something like: